המוקד להגנת הפרט

 2004

-The HCJ rules that under the test of proportionality – based on international humanitarian law and Israeli administrative law – the damage to the local residents exceeds the security benefit of erecting the wall.
-But, counter to the petitioners’ claim, the court holds that the wall is being built for security rather than political reasons.
+Just ten days before the International Court of Justice in The Hague publishes its advisory opinion on the Wall, the HCJ rules that under the test of proportionality – which is based on international humanitarian law and Israeli administrative law – the damage to the Palestinians in the Beit Sourik area exceeds the security benefit gained by the Wall's construction.
+Nonetheless, in opposition to the petitioners’ claim, the HCJ rules that the reason underlying the construction of the Wall is security rather than political.

 2004